MicrosoftDocs/mesh-docs/mesh/user-guide/join-an-event.md

     For more information, see [Personalize your avatar](avatars.md).

-4. You can also select your audio device from the **Pre-join** dialog.
+4. You can also select your audio devices from the **Pre-join** dialog.

     ![A screenshot of the Mesh prejoin screen](media/prejoin-dialog-audio.png)